A family of consistent normally distributed tests for Poissonity: Introduction

 \section{Introduction}

-Assessing the Poissonity assumption is a relevant issue of statistical inference, both because Poisson distribution has an impressive list of applications in biology, epidemiology, physics and queue theory (see e.g. \citealp{Johnson}; \citealp{PuigWei}) and because it is a preliminary step in order to apply many popular statistical models.
+Assessing the Poissonity assumption is a relevant issue of statistical inference, both because Poisson distribution has an impressive list of applications in biology, epidemiology, physics, and queue theory (see e.g. \citealp{Johnson}; \citealp{PuigWei}) and because it is a preliminary step in order to apply many popular statistical models.
 The use of the probability generating function (p.g.f.) has a long tradition (see e.g. \citealp{Kocherlakota}; \citealp{MeintanisBassiakos}; \citealp{Remillard}) for testing discrete distributions and some omnibus procedures based on the p.g.f. have been proposed for Poissonity (e.g. \citealp{Nakamura}; \citealp{Baringhaus}; \citealp{Rueda}; \citealp{Gurtler}; \citealp{Meintanis}; \citealp{Inglot}; \citealp{PuigWei}).
 Omnibus tests are particularly appealing since they are consistent against all possible alternative distributions but they commonly have a non-trivial asymptotic behavior.
-Moreover, the distribution of the test statistic may depend on the unknown value of the Poisson parameter, implying the necessity to use computationally intensive bootstrap, jackknife or other resampling methods to approximate it.
-On the other hand, Poissonity tests against specific alternatives may achieve high power but rely on the knowledge of what deviations from Poissonity can occurr.
+Moreover, the distribution of the test statistic may depend on the unknown value of the Poisson parameter, implying the necessity to use computationally intensive bootstrap, jackknife, or other resampling methods to approximate it.
+On the other hand, Poissonity tests against specific alternatives may achieve high power but rely on the knowledge of what deviations from Poissonity can occur.
 An alternative approach, proposed by \cite{Meintanis}, is to consider tests with suitable asymptotic properties with respect to a fairly wide class of alternatives, which are also the most likely when dealing with the Poissonity assumption.

-In this paper, by referring to the same class of alternative distributions and by using the characterization of the Poisson distribution based on its p.g.f., we propose a family of consistent and asymptotically normally distributed test statistics and a data-driven procedure for the choice of the parameter indexing the statistics.
-In particular, the test statistics not only have an intuitive interpretation, but, being extremely simple to compute, allow a straightforward implementation of the test and lead to test procedures with satisfactory performance also in presence of contiguous alternatives.
+In this paper, by referring to the same class of alternative distributions and by using the characterization of the Poisson distribution based on its p.g.f., we propose a family of consistent and asymptotically normally distributed test statistics{, based on the difference between the plug-in estimator of the Poisson cumulative distribution function (c.d.f.) and the empirical c.d.f.,} and a data-driven procedure for the choice of the parameter indexing the statistics.
+In particular, the test statistics not only have an intuitive interpretation but, being simple to compute, allow a straightforward implementation of the test and lead to test procedures with satisfactory performance also in presence of contiguous alternatives.